-Megan White, Departmental Administrative Manager - Handles setup of graduate students in the system, the graduate assistant hiring paperwork, and hourly payroll.
-Contact for Visa issues (H1B, DS2019, J-1,etc.), to report building repairs/needs, to schedule an appointment with Dr. Subbiah, for questions about University policies, to report an injury or safety issue.
+Katie Newland, Departmental Administrative Manager - Handles setup of graduate students in the system, the graduate assistant hiring paperwork, and hourly payroll.
+Contact for Visa issues (H1B, DS2019, J-1, etc.), to report building repairs/needs, to schedule an appointment with Dr. Subbiah, for questions about University policies, to report an injury or safety issue.
 Maintenance of departmental website and job postings.

 Lisa Spurlin, Administrative Specialist III - Graduate student's first point of contact.
 Makes desk assignments, issues building keys.
 Contact for reserving classroom/conference rooms and vehicles, for assistance with document fax/scan, mail (FedEx, USP, USPS), photocopy machine jams and paper, printer paper.
 Assistance with signatures and submission of required forms.
+Will also help with registration as needed.